keithricker/essence-framework/README.md

 # essence-framework
 An API-based front-end JS framework inspired by ViewJS and React

 The main purpose of Essense is to simplify the creation of API-based applications.
 Displaying retreived records as a list, grid, etc. The View layer is made up of *templates* and *properties,* and includes basic state management; i.e. templates that use stateful properties are re-rendered when those properties change.
+It is inspired by ViewJS in the sense that a lot more of your work will be done in the .html files, whereas with React, more of your time will be spent in the .js files.
+At the same time, it borrows heavily from Reacts's use of components and state management.

 Documentation is provided below.
-For illustrative purposes, I am using books and authors.
+For illustrative purposes, I'm using *books* and *authors*.

 Some key terms: